 Managers need to take steps to address the imbalance and figure out how to recognise remote employees.
 So, here are some tips for improving remote work employee recognition, and some ideas for rewarding remote employees for their all their hard work and self-motivation.

-- Use goal tracking to understand how everyone contributes: One of the simplest methods for how to recognise remote employees is by shedding light on how much they contribute.
-Using SMART Goals, OKRs, or whatever system suits your business, you can track everyone’s progress each week, and even connect employee objectives to broader company goals to show the difference remote workers make.
+One of the simplest methods for how to recognise remote employees is by shedding light on how much they contribute.
+Goal-setting helps managers to track everyone’s progress each week.
+And even connect employee objectives to broader company goals to show the difference remote workers make.

-- Promote employee accomplishments: Telling someone that you appreciate their work is a great start.
+Telling someone that you appreciate their work is a great start.
 But we can go a step further.
-Whether it’s on company social media, a purpose-made Slack channel, or any other public or employee-facing means, it’s good to be able to highlight employee achievements where everyone can see.
+Whether it’s on company social media, a purpose-made Microsoft Teams channel, or any other public or employee-facing means, it’s good to be able to highlight employee achievements where everyone can see.

 Recognition and perks are two different approaches to showing that you value someone’s work.
 So, while we’re mainly talking about recognition today, the right choice of perks and benefits can be the icing on the cake that shows you’re willing to go the extra mile.

-- Ask what perks remote staff want: We could spend all day giving you suggestions, or you could ask your remote team what benefits interest them.
-Don’t assume they just want the same benefits as their office-based colleagues.
+We could spend all day giving you suggestions about employee recognition for remote workers.
+Or you could just ask your remote team what benefits actually interest them.
+Don’t assume they all want the same benefits as their office-based colleagues.
 Involving remote staff in these discussions is the best recognition you can offer them.

 Learn more about the performance benefits of employee recognition to remote workers in our latest best practice guide: The A-Z of Performance Management.
 Grab your copy below 👇